shamilton1/Experimental/README.md

 # Overview
+With changing user expectations for documentation, GitHub has been identified as a suitable channel for hosting dynamic and flexible engineering content.

 This GitHub repository aims to privide basic guidance for technical writers tasked with content editing/creation in the GitHub environment.

+Areas covered include:

+[GitHub Basics][]

+Markdown Editing

 # Basic Markdown: Content editing